SoftUni-Internal/interactive-content/EN/08-Final-Exam/02-Problem-02.md

 George decides to improve the record for the fastest climb to Mont Blanc.

-The console introduces the record in seconds that Georgi has to improve, the distance in meters he has to climb and the time in seconds he has to climb 1 meter.
+The console introduces the record in seconds that Georgi has to improve, the distance in meters he has to climb, and the time in seconds he has to climb 1 meter.

 Write a program that calculates **whether he has coped with the task**, given that: